moodyRahman/proxmox-lab/README.md

-I had also included the process of provisioning vm's to test out the base image configuration into terraform, and wrote an ansible inventory Python script that queries "terraform output" for the IP of the fresh machine to test the base iamge playbooks on.
+I had also included the process of provisioning vm's to test out the base image configuration into terraform, and wrote an ansible inventory Python script that queries "terraform output" for the IP of the fresh machine to test the base image playbooks on.
 Which makes for a wonderful flow of tapping away at my ansible playbook, trying things out until something breaks, and being able to quickly delete and reprovision that VM, and immediately run a script to get me back to where I was before I broke the VM.